CocoXu08/natural-outages-impact/README.md

 We began by inspecting the structure and content of the dataset.
 Our first step was to drop the first row, which contained unit descriptions instead of actual data.
 We also removed the first column (variables), which simply held labels like “Units” called "obs".

 Next, we converted several columns into appropriate formats:
-* The OUTAGE.DURATION column, which originally contained unit suffixes and potentially invalid strings, was coerced into a numeric type using pd.to_numeric().
+* The `OUTAGE.DURATION` column, which originally contained unit suffixes and potentially invalid strings, was coerced into a numeric type using pd.to_numeric().
-* Dates such as OUTAGE.START.DATE were parsed into datetime objects.
+* Dates such as `OUTAGE.START.DATE` were parsed into datetime objects.
-* We created a new column, PCT_CUSTOMERS_AFFECTED, by dividing CUSTOMERS.AFFECTED by TOTAL.CUSTOMERS.
+* We created a new column, `PCT_CUSTOMERS_AFFECTED`, by dividing `CUSTOMERS.AFFECTED` by `TOTAL.CUSTOMERS`.

 To handle missing data, we removed rows with null or non-informative values in `PCT_CUSTOMERS_AFFECTED` and use IQR to remove extreme values, including:
-* CAUSE.CATEGORY
+* `CAUSE.CATEGORY`
-* OUTAGE.DURATION
+* `OUTAGE.DURATION`

+To better understand the relationships between numerical features, we visualized the correlation matrixs to choose more closely related features:
+<iframe src="assets/correlation-matrix.html" width="900" height="700" frameborder="0"></iframe>

-We then selected only the relevant columns for our analysis, including demographic, economic, and outage-specific variables.
+We then selected only the relevant columns for our analysis, including demographic, economic, and outage-specific variables which have higher correlation based on the correlation matrixs we drawn above.
 These included:
 * YEAR, MONTH, U.S._STATE
 * CAUSE.CATEGORY, CUSTOMERS.AFFECTED, OUTAGE.DURATION
 * POPULATION, TOTAL.PRICE, TOTAL.CUSTOMERS